tardis-sn/tardis-sn.github.io/content/summer_of_code/ideas.md

 **Project Length:** 350 Hours \
 **Difficulty:** Medium \
-**Mentors:** Connor McClellan, Jaladh Singhal \
+**Mentors:** Connor McClellan, Jaladh Singhal, Jared Goldberg \
 **Description:** A TARDIS simulation propagates a large number of Monte Carlo packets throughout the simulation domain and the last packets form the output synthetic spectrum.
 There is a collection of existing <a href="https://tardis-sn.github.io/tardis/analyzing_tardis/visualization/index.html" target="_blank">visualization tools</a> that help researchers analyze the packet information, especially the last interaction.
 However, there are no tools/widgets to visualize the full packet history from the start to end yet.
 The goal of this project is to build a widget to visualize the full packet interaction history using a Sankey Diagram.
 The full packet information is stored within the `tardis.transport.montecarlo.packets.trackers.tracker_full` module if the setting is on.

-**First Objective:** Write a function that can filter the provided dataset of packet interactions by last interaction type.
-Your function should return a subset of the packet interaction dataframe containing the full history of all packets whose last interaction is the type specified in the function's argument (electron scattering, C I, Ca II, etc.).
+**First Objective:** Write a function that can filter the full packet tracker dataframe of interactions by a specific last interaction type.
+Your function should return a subset of the full packet interaction dataframe containing the full history of all packets, trimmed down to those where the last interaction is the type specified in the function's argument (electron scattering, C I, Ca II, etc.).

 **Expected Outcomes:**
 - Parametrize the plotter to customise it, such as select a specific starting/end condition and/or a subset of interaction types (e.g., electron scattering, specific line interactions).
 - Visualization tool that's documented and tested similar to SDEC plot and other existing visualization tools.

+#### Standardizing Test Tolerances

+**Project Length:** 350 Hours \
+**Difficulty:** Medium \
+**Mentors:** Andrew Fullard, Atharva Arya, Josh Shields \
+**Description:** The TARDIS test suite verifies accuracy of the codebase using data files stored in the regression data repository.
+However, the tolerance levels at which data is compared is different across different parts of the code.
+The goal of this project is to standardize test tolerances for each test function or module.
+Since these tolerances vary based on the module due to the intricacies of the codebase, you will also have to find out which parts of the code cause these levels to rise.

+For instance, <a href="https://github.com/tardis-sn/tardis/blob/6c9897f95301023b155e9714e495d1dc25819ddf/tardis/visualization/tools/tests/test_sdec_plot.py#L16" target="_blank">test_sdec_plot.py</a> has its tolerance level set.

+**First Objective:** Find the tolerance levels of tests of TestBlackBodySimpleSource class and make a pull request.

+**Expected Outcomes:**
+- Known causes for different tolerance levels in different parts of the code.
+- All test assertions with set tolerance levels.